ElijahRTaylor/Movies-ETL/README.md

 # Movies-ETL

 ## Overview
-In order to create an automated pipeline that takes in new data and perform the appropriate transformations, and loads the data into existing tables.
-We are creating a function that extracts movie data from wikipedia JSON data, as well as Kaggle data in CSV format.
-This function will transform the data, eliminating rows that we do not need, as well as transforming certain rows into a uniform structure.
+In order to create an automated pipeline that takes in new data and perform the appropriate transformations, we are creating a function that will do this for us.
+The function will extract movie data from wikipedia JSON data, as well as Kaggle data in CSV format.
+This function will transform the data, eliminate rows that we do not need, as well as transform certain rows into a uniform structure.
 Once our data has been cleaned sufficiently, our function will load the data into our Postgres SQL database.

 #Procedure